Don’t Music Alone

 (and the Myth of DIY Songwriting Success)

-It’s possible to become an internet sensation by yourself… recording, mixing, mastering and releasing music from the comfort of your own bedroom.
+It’s possible to become an internet sensation by yourself… recording, mixing, mastering and releasing music in your home studio.

 Songwriters and musicians that make it have help….